piwheels/hostedpi/docs/index.rst

 * Source code can be found on GitHub at https://github.com/piwheels/hostedpi
 * Code and documentation contributions welcome
 * The issue tracker can be found at https://github.com/piwheels/hostedpi/issues
-* For issues with the API itself, please contact Mythic Beasts support https://www.mythic-beasts.com/support
+* For issues with the API or the service itself, please contact Mythic Beasts support https://www.mythic-beasts.com/support